apache/cordova-ios/README.md

 5. Run the project at least once to create the "www" folder in your project folder.
-  - If you get compilation errors complaining about "NSAutoreleasePool", make sure to change project's Build Settings in Xcode for the "Compiler for C/C++/Objective-C" to "LLVM GCC 4.2"
+  - If you get compilation errors complaining about "NSAutoreleasePool", make sure to change project's Build Settings in Xcode for the "Compiler for C/C++/Objective-C" to "Apple LLVM Compiler 3.0"
 6. Drag and drop this "www" folder into your project in Xcode, and add it as a **folder reference** (**BLUE** folder).
 7. Modify the contents of the "www" directory to add your HTML, CSS and Javascript.